mirasayon/mirasayon/README.md

 <div align="center">

-  Sole developer [reanime.art](https://reanime.art/).
+  One of the [reanime.art](https://reanime.art/)  developers.
 Often goes by Mira

 </div>